voxo-yt/CLI-Toolbox-Generator/README.md

     -   Navigation style
     -   Optional features to include

-        These settings fully shape the output directory.
+        These settings fully shape the generated output's directory.

 -   **Automatic Menu Tree Generation**\
     Based on user input, the generator creates: